 - For Nominal data, use Mode as the measurement of central tendency.

-- For Interval data, you can use Mode or Median as the measurement of central tendency.
+- For Ordinal data, you can use Mode or Median to measure central tendency.

 - For Interval and Ratio scale, you can use any of three measurements of central tendency (Mean, Mode or Median).